ha/doozerd/doc/uri.md

        cn=example

  * *ca* ("cluster address"): a host name or ip address, with an optional port suffix.

-   [TODO reword this for clarity and specificity]

-   1. IP address with port: connect directly.
-   2. IP address without port: port is 46.
-   3. Host name with port: look up IP address in DNS.
-   4. Host name without port:
-      1. look up SRV record in DNS; if found, use that.
-      2. otherwise, look up IP address in DNS, and use port 46.
+The default port 8046 will be used if no port is specified.

    This parameter can appear more than once, to provide more than one address through which to access the